georgemccrae/capstone-project/README.md

 I used guoguo12's Billboard API to acquire information about the top 100 songs since 1958; including the week ID, chart position.

 #### Cleaning
 There was extensive cleaning of the Billboard data.
 The largest issue was that when I put the artist's name acquired from the Billboard API into the Spotify API, if the name of the artist was too long it would produce no results - therefore I had to remove featuring artists.

-Further, if the artist had a short name then the Spotify API would often produce data for the wrong artist; so I manually iterated through them to figure out the correct one.

-The Python package  [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy) helped massively.
+This was simple is there was a 'featuring'.
+However &, comma, 'and', slash were all used synonymously.
+Therefore, I searched through all artists containing a comma etc and if the name appeared elsewhere then I would assume that it was a solo artist.
+I manually sorted through the remaining instances where a comma appeared and made some other exceptional lists.

+There were also cases where the Billboard and Spotify artist names didnt match up, so I created a dicitonary of such entries and used the Python package [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy) to see if they were adequately similar.

 ### Spotify Data